mjcampagna/webpack-for-react/README.md

 ----

+## Usage

+For manual setup, follow along with the article, or copy-and-paste the final code from the end.
+Else, fork and clone this repo, then `npm install` as is typical.

+If you're here for the first time, I strongly advise reading the entire article to better understand what's here.

 At time of writing, Webpack 4.12.0 is current.
 This article assumes some familiarity with [Node.js](https://nodejs.org/) and npm, and with setting up a new project folder or repository.

-If you're here for the first time, I strongly advise reading the entire article.
-Repeat visitors might like to jump to the final code.

 ----